 Guitar World Looks at the Epiphone Les Paul PlusTop PRO

 Back in 1961, the reason for Gibson’s redesign of the Les Paul was to create a guitar that sounded just as good, but eliminated some of the flaws of the original instrument.
 Of course, now we know those “flaws” are what make the Les Paul sound so great.
 But the SG didn’t fall short by any stretch of the imagination, and to this day it remains an outstanding option for players who love that thick Les Paul sound, but have some issues with other aspects of the original design.

 While the SG still has that mahogany body, it’s a thinner piece without the maple top.
 This makes the guitar lighter, and, along with the flat top (instead of the Les Paul arch top, which was originally more in line with hollow-body guitars) it makes the SG a bit more comfortable for many players.

 The double-cutaway design allows for easier soloing, but the neck joint is also moved forward to make the upper frets more accessible.
-Like the Les Paul, the SG Standard T version gets back to basics for 2016.
+Like the Les Paul, the SG Standard. has gotten back to basics in recent years.
 This is the classic SG look and design, and there a reason it’s stuck around all these years.